pritudev/blog.pritudev.me/content/blog/Snackbar-Toast.md

 ---
-title: 'Create Snackbar / Toast in using HTML, CSS & JS.'
+title: "Create Snackbar / Toast in using HTML, CSS & JS."
 date: 2021-08-28
-published: true
 ---

 Snackbars are often used as tooltips/popups to show a message at the bottom of the screen.